nais/doc/docs/services/cdn/reference/upload-assets.md

 ---
-title: Content Delivery Network Reference
-tags: [cdn, reference]
+tags: [cdn, upload, reference]
+title: CDN Upload Action
 ---

-# Content Delivery Network reference

-This is the reference documentation for the [CDN](../README.md) service.
+This is the reference documentation for the [CDN Upload GitHub action](../how-to/upload-assets.md).

-## CDN Deploy Action

-Reference documentation for the [CDN GitHub action](https://github.com/nais/deploy/blob/master/actions/cdn-upload/v2/action.yaml).

-### Inputs
+## Inputs

 The action accepts the following inputs: